Haiti in upheaval: President Moïse assassinated at home

 The parties added that they hope the National Police will take all necessary measures to protect lives and property, and they called on Haitians to be “extremely vigilant.”

-Joseph is likely to lead Haiti for now, though that could change in a nation where constitutional provisions have been erratically observed, said Alex Dupuy, a Haiti-born sociologist who teaches at Wesleyan University in the United States.
+Joseph is likely to lead Haiti for now, though that could change in a nation where constitutional provisions have been erratically observed, said Alex Dupuy, a Haiti-born sociologist at Wesleyan University in Middletown, Connecticut.

 The best scenario would be for the acting prime minister and opposition parties to come together and hold elections, Dupuy said.

 “But, in Haiti, nothing can be taken for granted.
-It depends how the current balance of forces in Haiti plays out,” said the academic, who described the situation as dangerous and volatile.
+It depends how the current balance of forces in Haiti plays out,” he said, describing the situation as dangerous and volatile.
 Haiti's police force is already grappling with a recent spike in violence in Port-au-Prince that has displaced more than 14,700 people, he said.

 Former President Michel Martelly, whom Moïse succeeded, called the assassination “a hard blow for our country and for Haitian democracy, which is struggling to find its way.”